lambdaclass/lambdaclass_hacking_learning_path/src/immutable_data.md

 ## Examples

-In Python I can do this safely:
+In Python we can do this safely:

 ```python
 >>> a = [1,2,3,4]